 The activity programme is a central and integral part of our courses.
 If the programme is to succeed it must involve all our students, enhance their experience in Britain and energise them.
 If it does, you, too, will have succeeded.

 We run a zig-zag programme in all of our centres.
 This means that students are divided into morning and afternoon groups labelled RED and BLUE.
 While one group does English lessons, the other does activities (or a half-day excursion).
 In the afternoon, the groups swap over.
-Activity sessions are usually around 3 hours during the day and 2.5 hours in the evening.
-The 3 hour sessions are usually divided into two smaller sessions of 1 hour 15 minute with a 30 minute break for the students in between.
+Activity sessions are usually around 3 hours during the day.
+Each morning or afternoon is divided into two 1 hour 15 minute sessions (with a 30 minute break in between) and one 2.5 hour session in the evening.

-What is the Activity Carousel, how does it work and why do we do it?
+What are the Workshops, how do they work and why do we do it?

-The Activity Carousel forms a part of the overall Activity Programme.
-Students are organised into multinational groups of around 18-22 students of a similar age.
-These groups take part in a number of compulsory sporting and non-sporting activities throughout the course.
+The Workshops form an important part of the overall Activity Programme.
+Students are organised into multinational groups of a similar age.
+These groups take part in a number of diverse, engaging activities, including Circus Skills, Music & Rhythm, Photography and Creative design, throughout the course.

-We do the carousel for a number of reasons.
+We have incorporated these Workshops into our summer programmes for a number of reasons.
 We believe that being in a multinational group with students of a similar age will help our students to gain confidence with their English and improve their fluency.
-The Carousel also encourages students to interact with different nationalities and try new activities which they might not have done on a “normal” free-choice activity programme.
+These activities also encourage students to interact with different nationalities and try new activities which they might not have done on a free-choice activity programme.

 What type of activities do we offer?